yoctoproject/poky/documentation/ref-manual/variables.rst

       class.

    :term:`SPL_SIGN_KEYNAME`
-      The name of keys used by the :ref:`ref-classes-kernel-fitimage` class for signing U-Boot FIT image stored in the :term:`SPL_SIGN_KEYDIR` directory.
+      The name of keys used by the :ref:`ref-classes-uboot-sign` class for signing U-Boot FIT image stored in the :term:`SPL_SIGN_KEYDIR` directory.
 If we have for example a ``dev.key`` key and a ``dev.crt`` certificate stored in the :term:`SPL_SIGN_KEYDIR` directory, you will